 5. Shop in a local market in Cusco with kids

-The local markets in Cusco are full of life and colour.
+The local markets in Cusco are full of life and color.
 They are a great way to show kids where food comes from.
 The meat section, for example, has every part of the animal there to see.
 There are no plastic-wrapped chicken breasts here.
 Offal is still widely eaten, with recipes for every piece.

 The fruit section has fruits from the Andes and the Amazon- including many delicious fruits you have probably never seen.
-Make sure you buy a variety of local fruits to give your kids the opportunity to try new flavours.
-Chirimoya is a favourite with many kids.
+Make sure you buy a variety of local fruits to give your kids the opportunity to try new flavors.
+Chirimoya is a favorite with many kids.
 You break it open and suck the soft white flesh.
 You do not eat the seeds.
 Lucuma is used in ice cream.
 Granadillas are full of a sweet jelly-like mass which you slurp down.
 Many people call it monkey brains as it resembles that.

 Every local market in Cusco has a juice section where you can try one or a mixture of the local fruits in a tasty format.

 If you are visiting Cusco with kids the above list is just some of the many things you can do.
 Peru as a whole is a great country to visit with kids.
 People will take an interest in them wherever you go, and show patience perhaps not shown in other countries.
-They really do love kids here and it is a great place to travel as a family.0
+They really do love kids here and it is a great place to travel as a family.